pags/engine.js/README.md

 Set a value at a key.

-Will return a promise that resolves when the value is set (generally applicable to models that perform asynchronous operations).
+Will return a promise that resolves when the value is set (generally applicable to stores that perform asynchronous operations).

 #### `destroy(key)`

 Remove a key\value pair from the model.

-Will return a promise that resolves when the value is removed (generally applicable to models that perform asynchronous operations).
+Will return a promise that resolves when the value is removed (generally applicable to stores that perform asynchronous operations).

 #### `observe(key, f)`